Rayleigh (lunar crater): Description

 This is an eroded formation with a rim that has been worn and reshaped by impacts.
 This is particularly so in the south where the rim has been modified and supplemented by adjacent crater formations and several small craters that lie along the rim.

 The interior floor is relatively level in places, but, partly due to overlapping ejecta, is somewhat rough and irregular in others, particularly in the southern half.
 A pair of small but prominent craters lies on the interior surface, with Rayleigh D just to the south of the crater midpoint and the smaller Rayleigh B situated in the western half.

 Rayleigh was named for John William Strutt, 3rd Baron Rayleigh.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Rayleigh.

-The following craters have been renamed by the IAU.
+The following crater has been renamed by the IAU.